-4.64.7 The Rules require members of an issuer who are interested in a transaction to abstain from voting at a general meeting to approve the transaction and controlling shareholders must abstain from voting in favour of certain matters in a general meeting23.
-An issuer's constitutional documents must state that where any member is restricted by the Rules from voting on any particular resolution, any votes cast must not be counted24.

-- 4.74.8 The then JPS requires that members' right to speak and vote at a general meeting must take into account members with a material interest in a transaction or arrangement must abstain from voting in such transaction or arrangement (Updated in January 2022). - 4.84.9 Under Israeli law, except for certain instances specially provided for under Israeli law, every member is entitled to participate and vote in general meetings, subject to the provisions of the constitutional documents, regarding the voting rights attached to each share. - 4.94.10 There are some instances in which Israeli law requires: (a) the resolution to be approved by a disinterested majority (excluding the controlling shareholder26); and/ or (b) members are required to declare the presence or absence of a personal interest (see Appendix for a list of these instances). - 4.104.11 Under these instances, participation in discussions by interested members is allowed, but votes which are not accompanied by a prescribed declaration of absence or presence of personal interest would be ignored and not counted. - 4.114.12 There are therefore some matters in which the Rules are more stringent than the Israeli law with respect to transactions requiring approval by members in a general meeting with no material interest in such transactions and/ or controlling shareholders abstaining from voting in favour of certain transactions.
+- 4.7 The Rules require members of an issuer who are interested in a transaction to abstain from voting at a general meeting to approve the transaction and controlling shareholders must abstain from voting in favour of certain matters in a general meeting 12.
+An issuer's constitutional documents must state that where any member is restricted by the Rules from voting on any particular resolution, any votes cast must not be counted 13. - 4.8 The then JPS requires that members' right to speak and vote at a general meeting must take into account members with a material interest in a transaction or arrangement must abstain from voting in such transaction or arrangement (Updated in January 2022). - 4.9 Under Israeli law, except for certain instances specially provided for under Israeli law, every member is entitled to participate and vote in general meetings, subject to the provisions of the constitutional documents, regarding the voting rights attached to each share. - 4.10 There are some instances in which Israeli law requires: (a) the resolution to be approved by a disinterested majority (excluding the controlling shareholder14); and/ or (b) members are required to declare the presence or absence of a personal interest (see Appendix for a list of these instances). - 4.11 Under these instances, participation in discussions by interested members is allowed, but votes which are not accompanied by a prescribed declaration of absence or presence of personal interest would be ignored and not counted.